MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/archive-cc-data.md

 After you select **Yes**, the archival job becomes active, and all XML data about credit card authorizations that is older than the **Minimum transaction age in days** value will be subject to archiving.

-# Further storage management with token compression
+## Further storage management with token compression

 To decrease the footprint of underlying storage tables, you can compress tokens by enabling the **Compress payment tokens** feature.
 Enabling this feature flag will allow the system to use compression on stored payment property tokens.

-To enable the feature in headquarters, follow these steps.
+To enable the **Compress payment tokens** feature in headquarters, follow these steps.

 1. Go to **Workspaces \> Feature management**.
 1. Under **All**, search for the **Compress payment tokens** feature.